djx06/djx06.github.io/_portfolio/portfolio-4-readeasy.md

 collection: portfolio
 ---

+This is our student-led launch project for my master degree at UW.

 Problem Statement
 ======
 Reading scholarly publications is a major challenge for ESL learners, which has a negative impact on their understanding and may even be harmful to their long-term academic success.
 Hence, we aim to make it easier for ESL students to better their comprehension.